NASA-AMMOS/aerie/docs/source/contribute/documentation/docs-pr.rst

 Guidelines for branch names
 ===========================

-If you are providing documentation alongside new code, prefix the name of your branch with ``feature/AERIE-[Issue Number]--``.
+If you are providing documentation alongside new code, prefix the name of your branch with ``feat/``.

-If you are only providing documentation, prefix the name of your branch with ``docs/AERIE-[Issue Number]--``.
+If you are only providing documentation, prefix the name of your branch with ``docs/``.

 Previewing local changes
 ========================